Home

 ›

-Olympic Medal Designs Through the Years: A Visual Journey
+A Visual Journey of Olympic Medal Designs Through the Years

-Olympic Medal Designs Through the Years: A Visual Journey
+A Visual Journey of Olympic Medal Designs Through the Years

 Photo by Marc Piasecki/Getty Images

-As the Summer Olympics return to Paris this year, a new medal design has emerged.
+As the Summer Olympics returned to Paris last year, a new medal design has emerged.
 The design of the 2024 Olympic medal captures the heart of Paris, not only because of the design but also because an original piece of the Eiffel Tower is included in each medal.

 Paris 1924 Olympic Medals Displayed Sportsmanship